microsoft/terminal/doc/specs/#4191 - Formatted Copy/spec.md

 ## Future considerations

 We could always add an additional option if people want more flexibility.
 For example, if we ship a global setting now, we could ship a key binding later that lets you choose how you want to copy, and vice versa.

+## Conclusions

+The team has decided to have plain text as the default copy behavior and to enable formatted copying with a global setting that accepts a boolean value (settings option 1 - global setting, option b).
+In the future, we can modify this setting to also accept an array, so the user can specify which formats they would like to copy.
+Additionally, a key binding can be added to allow for greater flexibility.

 ## Resources